OpenPoolProject/stratum/README.md

 command.

 @todo link to the tests readme

+## Testing

+Due to the nature of some of the tests in this library (Mainly signal testing), cargo test will not work out of the box unless we skip those steps.

+To Mitigate that process, we use a next-generation test runner called cargo-nextest

+The quickest way to install is to run the following command:
+`cargo install cargo-nextest`

+Further installation methods can be found at the official website [Nextest](https://nexte.st/index.html).

+After installing, to run our test suite simply run:
+`cargo nextest run`

+### Test Coverage

+Testing coverage is generated automatically on every Pull Request - In order to generate the coverage data locally you first need to follow the setup instructions here: https://github.com/taiki-e/cargo-llvm-cov

+This library provides us with source-based coverage data which is an improved method of detecting testing coverage.

+Once you have install llvm-cov, run the following command for the coverage data to be generated to stdout (further configuration can be found in their docs):

+`cargo llvm-cov nextest`

 ### Testing for Memory Leaks

 We currently use MacOS's new tooling `Instruments` for testing memory leaks.
 Along with this we use `cargo instruments`.